Bee Removal Services

 Live Honeybee Swarm Pick-Up

 Bees hibernate in the winter and swarm every spring.
-This means the beehive has grown too large and when a new queen hatches, she will take part of the hive and leave to find a new home.
-This process is called swarming and is prevalent in early spring.
-Bees love to burrow inside trees and in the attics and eaves of homes.
-Often times, they will stop to rest on a tree branch before continuing on to find shelter.
-When a swarm is exposed, we will always take it alive and maintain it at a safe location or pass it on to an interested beekeeper.
+Swarms mean a beehive has grown too large.
+So when a new queen hatches, she takes part of the old hive and leaves to find a new home.
+Swarming is a frequent occurrence in early spring.
+Bees love to burrow inside trees, attics, and eaves of homes.
+Oftentimes, bees will stop to rest on a tree branch before continuing on to find shelter.
+When Little Giant Beekeepers removes a swarm, we strive to keep every bee alive as we relocate them to a safe area or a local beekeeper.